-Ten years ago there was no web chat, smart phone apps, social media, and very little email.
-Today, digital interactions account for over 35% of all interactions and, at the current rate, will overtake voice in two years’ time.
+Ten years ago, there was no web chat, smart phone apps, social media, and very little email.
+Today, digital interactions account for over 35% of all business communication and, at the current rate, will overtake voice in two years’ time.

 - Don’t lose customers because you can’t keep up with the ways they want to engage your business.

-- You need a common management platform for customer communications in all media.
+- You need a universal customer management platform for communications in all types of media.

 - Ensure timely, quality responses to your customers.

-- Don’t miss any customer communications or messages because somebody forgot or didn’t get to chance to check all channels – a special mailbox, social media or chatroom.
+- Don’t miss any customer communications or messages because somebody forgot or didn’t get to chance to check underutilised channels like a special mailbox, social media or chatroom.

 9. Next Gen Customer Care